CanDIG/GraphQL-interface/docs/GraphQLIntroduction.md

 > - aggregate
 >   - Purpose: Perform aggregate queries like ML and count queries to gain insights from the patient data stored in the Katsu Database.
 > - beaconQuery
 >   - Purpose: Perform native cross-service queries to get mCODE, phenopacket and patient information for patients with records in the Katsu and canDIG servers.
+The specification for our Beacon endpoint is similar to the one listed for REST APIs as described by GA4GH, but with some modifications to fit our use cases better.

 ### Dependencies